pensjonatus/flash-fiction/blog/chapter-1-the-sidekick.md

 ---
 title: 'Chapter 1: The Sidekick?'
 date: '2015-07-05'
-categories:
-  - 'growing-up-in-greyland'
 tags:
+  - growing-up-in-greyland
-  - 'bizarro'
+  - bizarro
-  - 'novel'
+  - novel
 ---

 A girl sometimes seems interesting when she is, in fact, boring.
 We see things